 - Double-check and cross-reference your information: It’s always a good idea not to rely on just one source for your information.
 So if you want to really make sure you never miss your cruise, flight, or entire vacation, double and even triple-check your data.
 (Michelle Couch-Friedman, Elliott Advocacy)

-*And don’t forget, starting on Oct.
-1, 2020, a standard driver’s license will no longer be a valid ID for domestic air travel.
+*And don’t forget, starting on May 3, 2023, a standard driver’s license will no longer be a valid ID for domestic air travel.
 So if your cruise involves a flight, you’ll need (minimally) a Real ID to fly.
 Now is the time to switch over to a Real ID-compliant driver’s license if your state currently offers it.
-Contact your DMV to find out. (*March 2020 update: Because of the coronavirus pandemic, the deadline has been extended to Oct.
-1, 2021)
+Contact your DMV to find out. (*Update: Because of the coronavirus pandemic, the deadline has been extended from Oct.
+1, 2021 to May 3, 2023.)